earth

 Contractor Occupational Safety and Health Management

 Our contracted vendors include security personnel responsible for workplace security maintenance, outsourced computer system developers, janitorial staff for workplace cleaning, technicians for mechanical and electrical equipment maintenance, workers involved in workplace renovation projects, and baggage handling personnel at the airport.
-As of December 31, 2023, there were approximately 274 individuals in the current month, showing a decrease compared to 415 individuals in the same month of 2022 due to the easing of the pandemic.
-The Company manages the safety and health of contractor operations in accordance with the “Contractor Safety and Health Management Regulations”.
-We also strictly stipulate that when signing a contract, contractors must also sign the “Contractor’s Safety and Health Contract” to ensure that prior to construction, contractors provide the necessary occupational and disaster prevention and safety and health education and training for their employees and subcontractors.。In May 2023, while a contractor was engaged in pallet-securing operations on a typhoon day, one person fell off some pallets through carelessness, resulting in a bone fracture that constituted a major occupational accident.
-In the follow-up to this, the responsible party has already formulated Storage Pallet Stacking Operation Safety Regulations; these regulations state that pallets cannot be stacked higher than 1.5 meters, whether indoors or out.
-The responsible party has also integrated ISO operational regulations.
-In addition, consultative organization meetings carried out safety education, and made announcements so that all employees and contractors at the responsible party would be aware of the issues.
+As of December 31, 2024, there were approximately 450 individuals in the current month, showing a increase compared to 274 individuals in the same month of 2023.
+The Company manages the safety and health of contractor operations in accordance with the Contractor Safety and Health Management Regulations.
+We also strictly stipulate that when signing a contract, contractors must also sign the Contractor’s Safety and Health Contract and a Contractor Job Hazard Notification Form to ensure that prior to construction, contractors provide the necessary occupational and disaster prevention, safety and health education and training and hazard warning for their employees and subcontractors.
+In 2024, there were no occupational accidents involving EVA Air contractors.